Testing for Learning Differences in Vancouver, WA & Portland, OR

-Assessments offer insights to understand and support the unique ways in which a young person learns.
+Academic assessments offer insights to understand and support the unique ways in which children learn.

 Learning is a complex process, and many students face unique challenges that can affect their academic performance.
 Approximately 1 in 5 children have a learning disorder, such as dyslexia or dysgraphia, which can impact how they process information and lead to difficulties in reading, writing, and other academic tasks.